-The College of Saint Benedict takes fire safety very seriously and regularly consults with the St. Joseph Fire Department on issues relating to implementing and maintaining a safe and secure environment for its students, faculty, and staff.
+CSB takes fire safety very seriously and consults with the St. Joseph Fire Department on issues relating to implementing and maintaining a safe and secure environment for its students, faculty, and staff.
 The St. Joseph Fire Department is located approximately 1 mile from the main campus which allows for quick response to any fire alarm or other emergency.

-In addition to the physical security features of each residence facility, the College provides a number of fire safety features in campus student housing facilities including sprinklers, fire alarm monitoring systems, fire extinguishers, smoke detectors, etc. On-campus residential facilities are equipped with fire safety systems as follows:
+In addition to the physical security features of each residence facility, CSB provides a number of fire safety features in campus student housing facilities including sprinklers, fire alarm monitoring systems, fire extinguishers, smoke detectors, etc. On-campus residential facilities are equipped with fire safety systems as follows: